This simple carrot bundt cake is a perfect combination of tender carrot cake and rich cream cheese filling that swirls together while baking.

 • ½ cup (106 g) packed light brown sugar

-• 1 cup oil (see note)
+• 1 cup neutral-flavored oil (like canola, vegetable, grapeseed, etc)

-• ½ cup toasted chopped pecans, optional
+• ½ cup toasted chopped pecans (optional)

 Cream Cheese Filling: